-In a recent Argyle Executive Forum webcast, SAS Global Director of Customer Intelligence Wilson Raj discussed the crucial strategies and techniques to become a loyalty-infused company, not a company with a loyalty program.
+In a recent webcase, SAS Global Director of Customer Intelligence Wilson Raj discussed the crucial strategies and techniques to become a loyalty-infused company, not a company with a loyalty program.

 A three-pronged approach to customer loyalty

-Raj, outlines three imperatives that he believes organizations must adopt garner the sort of brand advocacy that incites rabid loyalty.
+Raj outlines three imperatives that he believes organizations must adopt to garner the sort of brand advocacy that incites rabid loyalty.